greenruby/grn-static/pages/about.md

 ## After 2 years

 Two years passed.
-Not one week came without its pubication.
-It became a sunday routine for me, with various benifits for myself and my friends.
+Not one week came without its publication.
+It became a Sunday routine for me, with various benefits for myself and my friends.
 Few people subscribed each week from the website.

 There have been various attempts to automate the publication tool, using ember, or other toys.
 But the most reliable toolset ended up being a couple of rake tasks for producing the mailchimp